mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_activities.md

 3. Create a menu in Wordpress

 # Data Assessment
-Record the answers to all questions in a text file or Word doc saved to DCI102-studentname Box Folder.
+Record the answers to all questions in a text file or Word doc.
+You will turn in Parts 1 + 2 with the rest of Unit 1 assignments.

 ## Part 1 - File structure + command line
 Using your new found command line skills, let's learn more about the RTP data.

 * Use `pwd` `cd` and `ls` to navigate through the `TesseractOCR` folder.
 	* What is the basic file structure of the data set as you have received it?
 What about the file names?
 What are the patterns?
 Where (or when) do the patterns change?
-	* What is the granularity of the text files?
+	* What is the granularity (of the text files?
 Does each file contain one page?
 Issue?
 Reel?
 Volume?
 Year?
 * Use `cat` to read a file.
 Find the manual for `cat`.
 What else can you do with this command?
 * What happens when you type `ls *.2.txt`?
 * Can you figure out how to list all the file names in `TesseractOCR` and send them to a text file?